-CAUTION: Disconnect the power cord before removing the power supply-fan.
+CAUTION: Disconnect the power cord before removing the power supply and fan unit.

-Complete the following steps to remove a power supply:
+Complete the following steps to remove a power supply and fan unit:

-- 1. Squeeze the latch and pull the lever open 90° (so that the lever is horizontal) to release the power supply-fan from the latch.
-The latch is a coral colored tab on the lever. - 2.
-Slowly pull the lever away from the chassis to remove the power supply-fan, as shown in Figure 15 on page 31. - Note: The lever rotates upward or downward 90°, depending on whether the power supply-fan you are removing is in the left or right power supply-fan bay.
+1. Squeeze the latch and pull the lever open 90° (so that the lever is horizontal) to release the power supply and fan unit from the latch.
+The latch is a coral colored tab on the lever.

+- 2. Slowly pull the lever away from the chassis to remove the power supply and fan unit, as shown in Figure 15. - Note: The lever rotates upward or downward 90°, depending on whether the power supply and fan unit you are removing is in the left or right power supply and fan unit bay.

 Figure 15.
-Replacing a power supply-fan
+Removing a power supply and fan unit

-- 3. Place the power supply-fan on a level surface. - 4.
-Repeat step 1 through step 3 for the second power supply-fan.
+- 3. Place the power supply and fan unit on a level surface. - 4.
+Repeat step 1 on page 28 through step 3 for the second power supply and fan unit.